 These risks impact all stocks.
 Therefore, you can’t avoid systematic risk.
 It cannot be diversified away, and you are compensated to take this risk in the form of higher returns.

 A risk that you get paid for is called a “priced risk”.
 Systematic risk is therefore a priced risk.
 You can learn more about systematic risk here.

 The Stock Market: A Complex System

 The stock market is a chaotic complex system.
-Complex systems are subject to unpredictable Black Swan events.
+Such systems are subject to unpredictable Black Swan events.

-These events can leave you with short term losses ranging from 30% to 50% (with a 100% stock portfolio).
-Such temporary loss can occur even when you reduce risk as much as possible.
+These events can leave you with short-term losses ranging from 30% to 50% (with a 100% stock portfolio).
+Such temporary loss can occur even when you reduce risk as much as possible through diversification.

 Non-systematic risk, also called idiosyncratic risk, is the risk associated with individual companies or singular industries.

-You can minimize non-systematic risk by investing in a large basket of stocks across different industries, sectors and geographies.
-This is called “diversification”.
-We will talk about it soon – I know your excited.
+The next logical question is how to minimize non-systematic risk?
+Easy.
+Invest in a large basket of stocks across different industries, sectors, and geographies.
+This is called diversification.

 The total risk of your portfolio is the systematic risk + the non-systematic risk.
 The non-systematic risk declines as you own more stocks across a variety of industries and geographies.
 Systematic risk remains unchanged no matter how many stocks you own.